 It seems like YouTube wants to take the emphasis off of subscribers, at least for Shorts.
 We’re not sure why.
 What we do know is that views, not subscribers, have always been the biggest reward for posting Shorts.
-Some creators get millions of subscribers, but that’s usually because they’re posting unique content that’s hard to duplicate – like Jake Fellman’s animated Among Us Shorts.
-Those videos attracted 4.08 million subscribers so far.
+Some creators get millions of subscribers, but that’s usually because they’re posting unique content that’s hard to duplicate — like Jake Fellman’s animated Among Us Shorts.
+Those videos attract millions of subscribers.

 For now, create the best Shorts you can possibly make.
 Make them so entertaining that people deliberately search for the subscribe button, even if it’s harder to see.